mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 <!-- ## Notes

-Be bold move your model to as near the front as you can.
-Justify this - all useful and practical advice to teachers - and publishing on new site -

 Section on tensions is too long - instead perhaps a summary of tools choice tensions, limits of the classroom and new opportunities. - so move some to 3m as justification and some to limits / tensions -->

 ## Summary